Rezwan66/exploration-of-econometrics-dataset/README.md

 # exploration-of-econometrics-dataset
 ---
-This is an analysis of the 'Cost' and 'Impressions' metrics of a dataset of a company for different campaigns over time.
+This is an analysis and validation of the 'Cost' and 'Impressions' metrics of a dataset of a company for different campaigns over time.
 The analysis is done using Python on Jupyter Notebook and common Excel functionalities.

 ---
 Documentation of Tasks